cleverage/accessibility-steps/accessibility-first-step/en/13 - Use at least one h1 element as a descendant of the body element.md

 ---
-id:         6
+id:         13
 priority:   Error
 topic:      HTML
-selector:   html
+selector:   body
 ---

-# Use the lang attribute for the html element
+# Use at least one h1 element as a descendant of the body element
 ## Purpose

 ## Technical solution